 - Models of the Atom: From an examination of the radiation emitted by hot metals and atomic gases we conclude that atoms must have internal structure not explained by Thomson’s model.

 - Periodic Table and Bonding: We extend the Bohr model to many-electron atoms, using it to provide a structural explanation for the organization of the Periodic Table, and to examine models of covalent bonding in compounds.

 At this point, two paths are provided.
 Those who wish to delve more deeply into the difference between energy and temperature might choose to use Unit 12A.
 Teachers whose course precedes a capstone biology course, or who wish to investigate some basic biochemistry would choose Unit 12B.

-- 12A – Particle Model of Temperature: We know that when Ech of the system changes, the Eth also changes, eventually resulting in a transfer of energy between the system and the surroundings.
+- 12A – Temperature and Thermal Energy: We know that when Ech of the system changes, the Eth also changes, eventually resulting in a transfer of energy between the system and the surroundings.
 We adopt a “kinetic” view of temperature to account for the direction of energy flow.
 There are additional materials -Entropy for AP Chem – suitable for an honors or AP course.

 - 12B – Intermolecular Attractions and Biological Macromolecules: In this unit we suggest a model to account for attractions between molecules and the effect on physical properties.
 Then we move to an investigation of organic molecules important to life.

 - Equilibrium: We employ a “kinetic” view of particles moving back and forth across an interface to model a variety of processes (both physical and chemical) as they approach and reach the state of equilibrium.

 - Acids and Bases: We extend what we’ve learned about equilibrium to the Bronsted-Lowry model of acids and bases, characteristics of strong and weak acids and neutralization reactions.